DFRobot/DFRobot_ICG20660L/README.md

  * @brief Set sample rate divider.
  * @param div  Sample rate divider, the range is 0~255.
  * @n     Sampling rate = internal sampling rate/(div+1)
- * @n Note:  If the accelerometer configuration is in low power consumption mode, that is, the formal parameter lowPowerFlag of the configAccel function is true, the sampling rate must match the output rate of the formal parameter odr of configAccel , as shown in the following table:
+ * @n Note:  If the accelerometer configuration is in low power consumption mode, that is, the formal parameter lowPowerFlag of the configAccel function is true,
+ * @n the sampling rate must match the output rate of the formal parameter odr of configAccel, as shown in the following table:
  * @n ----------------------------------------------------------------------------
  * @n |                           configAccel                    |  setSampleDiv  |
  * @n ----------------------------------------------------------------------------|